ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-req.md

 {{site.data.keyword.attribute-definition-list}}

-# Requirements for vSphere clusters
+# Requirements for VMware vSphere
 {: #vs_orderinginstances-req}

 To deploy a highly customizable VMware® virtualized platform, order a VMware vSphere® cluster.

 Select VMware components, {{site.data.keyword.cloud}} bare metal server settings, storage settings, and networking choices, to create a new cluster.
 After you place the order, the cluster configuration is captured so that you can come back and continue to scale out the cluster as needed.
 After the order is completed, you can manually configure the VMware vSphere cluster based on your requirements.

-Price calculations are automatically generated when you access the VMware vSphere cluster instance order page.
+Price calculations are automatically generated when you access the VMware vSphere cluster order page.
 Default selections include the Dual Intel® Xeon® Platinum 8260 processor / 48 cores, 2.4 GHz CPU model, and 768 GB RAM.

 Ensure that you complete the following tasks:
-* If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
+* If you are ordering a vSphere cluster for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
 * Review the requirements and considerations in [Planning for vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_planning).

 ## Related links